 To find out all about our supporters and how you can get involved, as well as where your money is going, visit www.poppysfund.com

 Thanks to your donations we are already making such a difference.
 No donation is too small and we want to maintain the little and often principle that we strongly believe will be successful.
 We will increase our target each time we reach the last one but please don't think we expect any one person or venture to achieve our current target.
 We just want to have targets to aim for based on the current requirements of the Trust.

 To read our story or for more information on the Fund visit www.poppysfund.com

 From Carly and Roo Hodgson xx

 Poppy's Fund is a charitable Fund set up under Imperial Health Charity to assist with the funding that is required for maternity services at Queen Charlotte's Hospital.
-The Fund was set up following the stillbirth of our baby girl, Poppy Beatrice Hodgson, on the 17th October 2017.
+The Fund was set up following the stillbirth of Poppy Beatrice Hodgson, on the 17th October 2017.
 An utterly devastating and life changing event for her parents Carly and Roo.
 The Fund aims to fundraise for various maternity departments and services and contribute to all parents who use the services having a positive maternity experience whilst minimising risk.
-Whilst we were inspired to set this fund up based on our experience, we want it to benefit both parents in our situation as well as those taking home healthy babies.
+Whilst this fund was inspired by one experience, it is designed to benefit all parents and babies with the aim of helping families to take home happy, healthy babies.